Need a way to get from your residence hall to class? From your office to a meeting? From your home to work and back home

 - Chemung County Transit serves Elmira, Horseheads, and Ithaca.

 - Cortland Public Transit serves the Cortland area, with service to Cornell, TC3, and Dryden.
 Express service to the Cornell campus is available Monday - Friday.
 Please note that this service is currently operating at capacity.
-Passengers requesting Cortland monthly passes may be put on a wait list until the service is expanded.
+Passengers requesting Cortland monthly passes may be put on a wait list depending on capacity.

 Riders can pay-as-they-go, purchase monthly passes (available at 116 Maple Avenue), or eligible employees can join Cornell's OmniRide program and payroll-deduct the discounted portion of the out-of-county pass.

 Charter Bus Service and Ground Transportation to Local Airports

 Transportation Services does not manage any charter bus services or provide ground transportation to local airports.
 We have, however, compiled a list of local services.
 This list of service providers should not be taken as an endorsement.
 Get Around Guide (pdf)

 Inclement weather conditions can hamper service and cause long delays.
 Subscribe to your provider's e-mail list to receive messages about interruptions to transit services.

 How do I use my CU photo ID card at the fare box?